DeveloperZoneIO/autobot/README.md

 ## Available steps

-Checl out all available steps.
-Keep in mind that a fields of all steps (except `vars`) can be [mustache](https://mustache.github.io) templates for dynamic customization.
+Check out all available steps.
+Keep in mind that all fields of all steps (except `vars`) can be [mustache](https://mustache.github.io) templates for dynamic customization.
 Check out the [Examples](#examples) for more details.

 ### ask